lop-Louis/northbook/docs/playbook/north-star-guardrails.md

 # North Star & Guardrails

 Make the work predictable.
 Protect the North Star.
-Ship small, prove it, and keep receipts. <a href="#why--the-reasoning" data-primary-action>See the reasoning</a> or <a href="#philosophy" data-secondary-action>Read the philosophy</a>.
+Ship small, prove it, and keep receipts.
+[See the reasoning](#why-the-reasoning) or [Read the philosophy](#philosophy).

 ## Executive summary